 Book Arts Mentorship Award

-With the support of the Maxwell/Hanrahan Foundation, SFCB offers one-on-one mentorships for experienced book artists held at SFCB’s facility in Potrero Hill.
+With the support of the Maxwell/Hanrahan Foundation, SFCB offers an annual cohort of one-on-one mentorships for experienced book artists held at SFCB’s facility in Potrero Hill.
 Each mentor brings a wealth of experience, expertise, and passion for their craft.
 They are dedicated educators who are committed to nurturing the next generation of book artists.
+Mentees are mid-career artists from outside the Bay Area who are interested in pursuing a project or set of skills with their mentor.
+Priority is given to applicants who identify as Black, Indigenous, and people from other racially marginalized groups.
+Mentees work closely with their mentor who will provide personalized guidance tailored to their individual artistic goals and needs.

 2025